thalescpl-io/dke-service-setup/README.md

 # Now is the best time to configure your DNS to point the domain selected for
 # DKE_SERVICE_FQDN to the EXTERNAL-IP printed by the previous command.
-#
-# Also if you would like to configure a Azure-provided DNS, you can now go to the
-# AKS-Resource-Group (MC_<RG-Name>_<AKS-Name>_<REGION>) and look for the PublicIP object
-# that matches the EXTERNAL-IP.
-There you can configure a DNS-name for the PublicIP.

 # Create Secrets/Configs by uploading the previously created credentials and templates
 # Upload the Chrystoki.conf so that the LunaKeyBroker can connect to the Cloud HSM